-Budgeted cost: £ 15,452
+Budgeted cost: £ 11,648

-Activity Evidence that supports this approach Challenge number(s) addressed National tutoring programme - Quest for Learning In 2021-2022 internal data identified that in reading, 69.6% of disadvantaged pupils across the school were on track for age related expectations or higher.
+Activity Evidence that supports this approach Challenge number(s) addressed

+National tutoring programme - Quest for Learning In 2021-2022 internal data identified that in reading, 69.6% of disadvantaged pupils across the school were on track for age related expectations or higher.
 This compares to 80.6% for all pupils.
-1,2,4 Book Quest and Reading Quest (£11,452) In addition, in KS1 2022 SATs, 50% of pupil premium pupils were at the expected standard or higher compared to 62% of all pupils and in KS2, 50% of pupil premium pupils were at the expected standard while 69% of pupils overall met the standard.
+1,2,4 Reading Quest (£5,848) In addition, in KS1 2022 SATs, 50% of pupil premium pupils were at the expected standard or higher compared to 62% of all pupils.
 Fresh Start Tutoring (£4,000) Fresh Start is a systematic and rigorous approach to phonics.
 It ensures that pupils are at an appropriate level to join the mainstream group after completion of the intervention programme.
 A number of disadvantaged pupils are working below age related expectations in reading.
-2,4
+2,4 Small group catch-up 'Read Write Inc' Sessions (£1800) Read, Write Inc. is the schools' phonics programme and is embedded in day to day practice.
+Termly assessments show the positive impact that booster sessions have on pupils at risk of falling behind.
+4,5